Air Purifier Reviews

 We need to analyze what's inside air purifiers, beyond the stylishness of a typical plastic case, which gets the emphasis in most reviews.

-In the photo, I have disassembled a favorite air purifier. air purifier
+In the photo, I have disassembled a favorite air purifier, a 2005 model Sharp Plasmacluster that still runs perfectly. air purifier

 It's air purifier cleaning time, and the arrows show accumulated dirt.